Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Clustered Network Interference and Unit-Level Randomization

 \subsection{Notation and Setting}

 Let us consider a sample $V$ of $N$ units organized in $K$ separate clusters.
-Let $k\in \mathcal{K}=[1, \ldots, K]$ be the cluster indicator and let $i=1,\ldots, n_k$ be the unit indicator in each cluster $k$.
-Let now consider a connection structure such that units belonging to the same cluster might share a link whereas units belonging to different clusters are not connected.
-This network structure is represented by the graph $G=(V, \mathcal{E})$, where $V$ defines the set of nodes and $\mathcal{E}$ defined the set of edges, that is, the collection of links between each connected pair of nodes.
+Let $k\in \mathcal{K}=[1, \ldots, K]$ be the cluster indicator, and let $i=1,\ldots, n_k$ be the unit indicator in each cluster $k$.
+Let us now consider a connection structure such that units belonging to the same cluster might share a link whereas units belonging to different clusters are not connected.
+This network structure is represented by the graph $G=(V, \mathcal{E})$, where $V$ defines the set of nodes and $\mathcal{E}$ defines the set of edges, that is, the collection of links between each connected pair of nodes.
 A clustered network $G$ is in turn an ensemble of $K$ disjoint sub-graphs: $G_{k}=(V_k, \mathcal{E}_k), \; \; k=1, \dots, K$.
-The adjacency matrix $\boldsymbol{A}$ corresponding to the graph $G$, is a block-diagonal matrix with $K$ blocks, $\boldsymbol{A}_k, \; \; k:1, \dots, K$, where each element $a_{ij, k}$ is equal to 1 if there is a link between unit $i$ and unit $j$ in cluster $k$, that is, if the edge $\epsilon_{ij,k}\in \mathcal{E}_k$.
-Elements in $\boldsymbol{A}$ off the $K$ blocks are equal to zero, indicating no links between units belonging to different clusters.
+The adjacency matrix $\boldsymbol{A}$ corresponding to graph $G$ is a block-diagonal matrix with $K$ blocks, $\boldsymbol{A}_k, \; \; k:1, \dots, K$, where each element $a_{ij, k}$ is equal to 1 if there is a link between unit $i$ and unit $j$ in cluster $k$, that is, if the edge $\epsilon_{ij,k}\in \mathcal{E}_k$.
+Elements in $\boldsymbol{A}$ off the $K$ blocks are equal to zero, indicating no links between units belonging to different clusters. \review{In our weather insurance application, the sub-graph $G_{k}$ represents the friendship network among farmers in village $k$ (see Figure \ref{fig: villages}).}